 The Taylor American Dream AD17 has one of Taylor’s newer body shapes: the Grand Pacific.
 It’s a slope-shoulder dreadnought design (much like the Gibson 45 style) and it looks, sounds, and feels great.

 It had a solid spruce top with solid ovangkol back and sides.
 With the American dream series, Taylor put more focus on the tones and performance by using less expensive cuts of solid woods rather than laminates, and the difference is absolutely noticeable.

 One of Taylor’s signature features is having a slim, fast neck, and the ADI7 definitely lived up to this.
 We found its mahogany neck to be extremely comfortable, and the thin satin finish on the back was the icing on the cake.
 The fretboard was eucalyptus wood, which isn’t common on guitars, but we wouldn’t be surprised if that changes soon.
 It looked and felt a lot like ebony, but at a fraction of the cost.

 Tonally, it had the typical Taylor brightness, without excessive sharpness.
-In fact, it sounded like a more well broken in model right out of the box – an impressive feat considering that this is an entry level US made model.
+In fact, it sounded like a well broken-in model right out of the box, an impressive feat considering this is an entry-level US-made model.